 Olive oil is one of the healthiest fats in the world.
 It has high amounts of monounsaturated fatty acids, which only have one double link.
-Such as the case of saturated fats, monounsaturated fats are highly resistant to heat.
+As the case of saturated fats, monounsaturated fats are highly resistant to heat.

 However, looking from a health standpoint, peanut oil isn’t the best option.
-Its polyunsaturated content is considerable high (approximately 32%), which also makes it vulnerable to high temperatures.
+According to this study conducted by the Central Food Technological Research Institute, its polyunsaturated content is considerably high (approximately 32%), which also makes it vulnerable to high temperatures.

-We recommend that you read: 7 Reasons Why You Should Eat More Nuts
+We recommend that you read: Seven Reasons Why You Should Eat More Nuts

-Fats and oils that you shouldn’t use for frying
+Fats and oils you shouldn’t use for frying

 There are several fats and oils that you should avoid using at all costs.
 These include industrial vegetable oils.
 These oils are derived from seeds and undergo aggressive processing methods.
-A study in the Journal of Food Lipids shows that they are high in polyunsaturated fats and up to 4% of those fats are toxic trans fats.
+A study carried out by the University of Florida shows that they are high in polyunsaturated fats and up to 4% of those fats are toxic trans fats.

-Not only that, but a study from the Indian Journal of Clinical Biochemistry argues that using these kinds of oil for frying, might result in large quantities of oxidized fatty acids and harmful compounds.
+Not only that, but a study conducted by the Kasturba Medical College argues that using these kinds of oil for frying, might result in large quantities of oxidized fatty acids and harmful compounds.
 Avoid them like the plague.